RavishankarGavhane/KeepActivePro/README.md

 🔥 Keep your system awake and Microsoft Teams online automatically!🚀 Stay active as per your defined duration with KeepActive Pro.

+# KeepActive Pro – Prevent System Sleep & Stay Online

+🚀 **Keep Microsoft Teams and Zoom active automatically!** No more "Away" status.
+Download for **Windows, macOS, Linux** for free.

 🌟 Introduction

 Are you tired of Microsoft Teams showing you as "Away" when you step away from your keyboard?
 Need to keep your PC awake during long meetings, downloads, or remote work sessions?
 KeepActive Pro is a lightweight yet powerful utility that ensures your system stays active for a user-defined duration.